 Her mother gave a little gasp and looked at her daughter as if she couldn't believe her ears.
 "Lord have mercy," her father said.
 Mary Margaret blushed furiously.
-"I do," she said, with a little smile and a sort of defeated shrug.
+"I do," she said, with a little smile and a sort of was low and sweet and insistent.